How to Apply

 Proof of English Proficiency

-Proficiency in English is a requirement for all 2-Year J.D. candidates.
+Except for U.S. citizens or permanent residents, proficiency in English is a requirement for all 2-Year J.D. candidates.
 Foreign students who speak English as a first language, or who obtained a law degree at an institution with instruction in all courses in English, may have the TOEFL requirement waived.
-For all other students, students must submit a TOEFL score report.
-Students with an iBT TOEFL score above 100 are presumptively proficient.
-Students with scores below 100 will be evaluated on a case by case basis and may be required to attend English language classes prior to and/or during their enrollment.
+For all other international students, students must submit a TOEFL score report.
+Students with an iBT TOEFL score above 95 are presumptively proficient.
+Students with scores below 95 will be evaluated on a case by case basis and may be required to attend KU’s Legal English Program (prior to and/or during) their enrollment.
 LSAC's TOEFL code for the CAS is 0058.

 Tuition & Fees

-For the fall and spring semester of the 2013-14 academic year, tuition is $1,109.85 per credit hour for international students.
-All law students pay a required campus fee of $882.10 per year.
+For the fall and spring semester of the 2020-21 academic year, tuition is $959 per credit hour for newly enrolled international students.
+All law students pay a required campus fee of $984 per year.

-These fees entitle the student to course instruction, dispensary care for ordinary illnesses and special medical care at nominal rates, the use of the Kansas and Burge Unions, a copy of the University Daily Kansan and other newspapers, and admission at reduced prices to most campus events, such as concerts, plays, films, lectures and athletic events.
+These fees entitle the student to course instruction, dispensary care for ordinary illnesses and special medical care at nominal rates, the use of the Kansas Union, a copy of the University Daily Kansan and other newspapers, and admission at reduced prices to most campus events, such as concerts, plays, films, lectures and athletic events.